LeiYang-Fish/copyseparator/README.md

 # How to install copyseparator?
 install.packages("copyseparator")

+# How copyseparator works?
+Please check the text and figures in the folder "Copyseparator introduction".

 # What is the input file format for sep_assem and copy_separate?
 The input file is a fasta file contains thousands of short reads that have been mapped to a reference.
 Reads that are not directly mapped to the reference and the reference itself need to be removed after mapping.